 This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

-When my husband was diagnosed with two autoimmune diseases I searched in vain for some down to earth, accurate, and evidence-based information on food sensitivity tests.
+I wondered whether a food sensitivity test would help us nail down the foods that were flaring his conditions.
+I searched in vain for some down to earth, thorough, and evidence-based information on food sensitivity tests.

 Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test, and of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.